athoug/100-days-of-code/r1-log-redo.md

 Today is JS revision day.
 As I've said I have a couple of things to touch on and today was JS day.
 I went over the course [Javascript Fundamentals](https://www.youtube.com/watch?v=vEROU2XtPR8).
 Also, I went over a video that discusses GraphQL [What is GraphQL](https://www.youtube.com/watch?v=7giZGFDGnkc)

 _thoughts_ Tomorrow is the day we get started with a Wes Bos course.
 I'll start with Reatc!

+### R1D4: December 4 Tusday

+Today is quite nice!
+I finally started the Wes Bos course 'React for Begginers' and also acompanying it with the 'React for visial Learners' blog.
+So off to a nice start.
+Also went over the project 'Creating a bookmark using JS' and that was a lovely learning experience that covered `localStorage` so nice day with JS